cranzy/unit-abbreviation/README.md

-# unit_conversion_js
+# Unit abbreviation
-A npm unit conversion library for
+A npm library that converts units or terms to their respective abbreviations